Motif-aware Attribute Masking for Molecular Graph Pre-training: Appendix

+\paragraph{Evaluation Complexity} In the worst-case, evaluation of inter-motif influence is computed between every pair of nodes within a molecule, causing an evaluation complexity of $O(n^2)$, for $n$ is the number of nodes in graph $G$.
+However, GNN message passing is limited by the number of layers used, $k$.
+Therefore, the influence calculations only need to be performed on neighbors within a $k$-hop radius of each other.
+This means the time complexity of our evaluation is $O(n\bar{d}^k)$, where n is the number of nodes in the graph, $k$ is the number of layers of our GNN ($k = 5$), and $\bar{d}$ is the average degree of a node. $\bar{d}^k \leq n$ as molecular graphs are sparse, so the evaluation is not as inefficient as $O(n^2)$.

-In this work, we introduced a novel motif-aware attribute masking strategy for attribute reconstruction during graph model pre-training.
-This motif-aware masking strategy outperformed existing methods that used random attribute masking, and achieved competitive results with the state-of-the-art methods because of the explicit transfer of inter-motif knowledge and intra-motif structural information.
-Our strategy also verified the methods of previous works to address limitations of previous graph pre-training methods, being training collapse and a lack of model expressivity.
+In this work, we introduced a novel motif-aware attribute masking strategy for attribute reconstruction in graph model pre-training.
+This strategy outperformed existing random attribute masking methods and achieved competitive results with the state-of-the-art methods on eleven classification and regression datasets due to the explicit transfer of long-range inter-motif knowledge and intra-motif structural information.
+We quantitatively verify the increase in inter-motif knowledge transfer of our strategy over previous works using inter-motif node influence measurements and show strong correlations with our measurements and model accuracy.

-For future work, it would be compelling to be able to encode global structure information using a motif-level message propagation method or gated attention units to capture long-distance motif dependencies, without relying on Tanimoto similarity.
+While this work has demonstrated the importance of transferring motif-based knowledge through the graph pre-training framework, our strategy relies on the auxiliary loss to encode global structures and motif features.
+It would be compelling for future work to be able to encode global structure information using a motif-level message propagation method to capture long-distance motif dependencies, without relying on Tanimoto similarity.

-Additionally, our method relies on specific domain knowledge when creating the chemical motif vocabulary.
-A more general graph decomposition method will be necessary to expand this strategy to other graph applications, such as networks.
-At the cost of computational resources, a strategy using a learned motif vocabulary may be able to generate motifs that are semantically meaningful but not yet utilized by domain experts.
+Additionally, using a more general graph decomposition method would enable this work to expand to other graph applications, such as networks.
+It may then become possible to investigate node-level and edge-level tasks.